shawnbrown/datatest/docs/intro.rst

             global subjectData
             subjectData = datatest.CsvSource('users.csv')

+    Here, we use a :class:`CsvSource <datatest.CsvSource>` to access data from a CSV file.
+Data in other formats can be accessed with :ref:`other data sources <data-sources>`.

 2. Check column names (against a set of values):
     To check the columns, we define a *required* set of names and pass it to :meth:`assertDataColumns() <datatest.DataTestCase.assertDataColumns>`: